-3.5 Appendix C, provided as a separate Excel spreadsheet, is a summary screening matrix for each of the policies and proposals in the proposed local development plan.
-It shows the criterion under which different policies/proposals are excluded as having LSE on each of the European sites, and also identifies those policies/proposals that have MRE and hence need to be considered for cumulative and in combination effects.
+3.2 Appendix C, provided as a separate Excel spreadsheet, is a summary screening matrix for each of the policies and proposals in the proposed local development plan.
+It shows the criterion under which different policies/proposals are excluded as having LSE on each of the European sites, and also identifies those policies/proposals that have been identified as having LSE alone and so require

+Appropriate Assessment.
+It also identifies those policies/ proposals that have MRE and hence need to be considered for cumulative and in combination effects.
 As each European site has a different suite of qualifying interests and connective pathways, there is some variation between sites in the criterion under which some proposals have been screened out.